gut-leben-in-deutschland/bericht/content/04/report.en.md

 <!-- ColumnRight start -->

-In Germany there is a **trend towards longer commuting times**.
-More than **a quarter of German workers travelled more than 30 minutes to work each day in 2012**.
-Almost **one in 20 workers in Germany is a long-distance commuter**, i.e. almost 1.8 million people travel more than one hour to work every day.
+In Germany there is a **trend towards longer commuting times**. **About 27 per cent of employees in Germany travelled more than 30 minutes to work each day in 2016**.
+Almost **one in 20 workers in Germany is a long-distance commuter**, i.e. almost 1.6 million people travel more than one hour to work every day.

 At the same time, fewer and fewer people in Germany are willing to move house in order to accommodate their job.
 They want to stay in their familiar surroundings, so they are prepared to put up with longer commuting times.
 Commuting is clearly an individual choice.
 But the state can create conditions that makes it easier, even for long-distance commuters.